 Dogs truly NEED those walks though.

-But walks are important for socializing and brain health in dogs as well as exercise.
+Walks are important for socializing and brain health in dogs as well as exercise.
 The exposure to new smells and new people and doggie friends keeps them stimulated.

-Why does my dog pull on the leash?
+Why do dogs pull on the leash?

 Some people think it’s about dominance.
 The dog thinks they are in charge.
 After consulting tons of websites and a couple books I bought on dog training, I found out that’s NOT it!!